sitalbi/raycasting-engine/README.md

 # raycasting-engine
-Creating a raycasting rendering engine from scratch
+Project of creating a raycasting rendering engine in C++ using OpenGL.